 Cheaters never win and winners never cheat.

-Imitation is the sincerest form of flattery.
+Attack is the best form of defence.

 Clothes do not make the man.